apache/cassandra-dtest/upgrade_tests/README.md

 - If you don't extend UpgradeTester, set ```__test__ = False```.
 This will prevent nosetests from directly running the base class as a test, since the class is intended to act as a template and not be directly executed.
+- If you don't extend UpgradeTester, mark the base class or each class if no base class with `@pytest.mark.upgrade_test`.
 - At the end of the module, you'll query the supported upgrade manifest using [upgrade_manifest.py](upgrade_manifest.py):build_upgrade_pairs.
 Similar to [cql_tests.py](cql_tests.py) you'll probably want to combine the upgrade paths with other configurations for a more complete test matrix.
 Don't forget to do the class gen for each class in your module.